Park-J-lab/Rental-Management-System/README.md

 ### Save the report
 You can save the reports by clicking the ‘Print’ button.
 The txt documents will then be saved in the path ‘src/report’.

 The txt document looks beautiful in MacOS or Linux, while it looks a little bit disorderly in Windows.
-The following pictures show what the reports look like in Ubuntu.
+The following picture show what the report looks like in Ubuntu.

 ![image](https://github.com/Park-J-lab/Rental-Management-System/blob/master/src/images/16.jpg)